About

 Finn - a white non-binary person with a brown wavy mullet, glasses and facial piercings - is sat on a bench, looking over to the right.
 They are wearing a handmade crochet vest in light grey, a black long-sleeved top with a barbed wire motif running down the arms, and black pleather trousers.
 In the background are blossoming plants against a brick wall, a grass verge, and a pebbled pathway.
 The weather is sunny, and Finn's hair is blowing in the wind.

-I have a first-class BA in Theatre and Performance, a PG Diploma in Gender, Sexuality and the Body, and a Level 2 Certificate in Counselling Skills.
-After spending four years working as a Peer Support Worker in Leeds Mental Wellbeing Service, I am pursuing creative opportunities and facilitation.
-In addition to my artistic practice and formal employment, I have a long record of volunteering with socially engaged organisations and movements.
+Finn has a first-class BA in Theatre and Performance, a PG Diploma in Gender, Sexuality and the Body, and a Level 2 Certificate in Counselling Skills.
+After spending four years working in mental health services, they are pursuing creative opportunities and facilitation, and have exhibited in a number of group shows including the 2026 ‘Fables’ exhibition at The Mill Gallery, Leeds.
+In addition to their artistic practice and formal employment, Finn has a long record of volunteering with socially engaged organisations and movements.
+They work on crip time*, allowing space for ideas, mediums and methods to cross-pollinate, and for their bodymind to germinate at its own pace.

 *developed by disabled communities and elaborated on by Alison Kafer (Feminist, Queer, Crip, 2013), this refers to the different relationship to time that people have due to their disabilities.
 It could refer to the amount of time a task takes, the way that time feels when living with disabilities, or the relationship we have to the past, present and future.